If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 However, they can also be a nuisance when their nests are built near humans.

-If you encounter one of these wasps in your yard or home, it’s best to leave them alone as they are rarely aggressive unless disturbed.
+If you encounter one of these wasps in your yard or home, it’s best to leave it alone.
+They are rarely aggressive unless disturbed.

 If you need to remove their nests, contact a professional exterminator who can safely handle the problem.